 No. His gut told him that couldn’t be the case.
 He had invented chess; how could anyone reach that level so quickly?

 That was the secret, though, wasn’t it?
-Already an entire continent had hailed the game Niers had created as a masterpiece, a wonderful pastime and source of entertainment for people, but an aid and means to become stronger for [Tacticians] and [Strategists].
+Already an entire continent had hailed the game Niers had created as a masterpiece, not only a wonderful pastime and source of entertainment for people, but an aid and means to become stronger for [Tacticians] and [Strategists].

 But he hadn’t invented it.
 That was the grand lie, the little trap he’d set out in hopes of catching a far larger truth.
 And Niers had felt the first pull on the string with this opponent.